Kube-Controller Manager

 - Self-Healing: Automatically corrects failures (like restarting crashed pods).

-- Single Binary: Even though it does many jobs (Node control, Job control), it runs as one process to keep things simple.
+- Single Binary: Even though it does many jobs (Node control, Job control), it runs as one process to keep things simple and reduce overhead.

 | Feature | Description | Real-World Analogy |